The Meskwaki Nation’s History

 Today, the Meskwaki continue to purchase land as opportunities for economic diversification arise.
 They currently own more than 8,100 acres in Tama, Marshall, and Palo Alto County.
 The Sac and Fox Tribe of the Mississippi in Iowa is the only federally recognized Indian tribe in Iowa.
 They have their own constitution, codified laws, 13 full-time police officers, and a fully functioning court system.
-They have nearly 1,400 enrolled tribal members and are the largest employer in Tama County, employing more than 1,200 people.
+They have more than 1,450 enrolled tribal members and are the largest employer in Tama County, employing more than 1,200 people.

 The Meskwaki Nation has been working to improve housing and infrastructure along with modern amenities over the years, including beginning their own fiber-optic network.
 Tribal activities at the Settlement shifted to the north after the relocation of Highway 30 where the Meskwaki Bingo, Casino & Hotel, Meskwaki Settlement School, Meskwaki Health Clinic, Meskwaki Business Center, and newer housing additions are situated.